-From the moment my son moved in with me full-time, and became a single dad, I was absolutely passionate about sharing my love of stories with him.
+From the moment my son moved in with me full-time, I was absolutely passionate about sharing my love of stories with him.
 I’m a writer, amd I’ve felt up to now that my books aren’t quite pitched for his age – but I’ve had a chance to reflect lately, and maybe I’m doing him a disservice, and shouldn’t be telling my eight-year-old son that he’s not ready yet for his dad’s stories.

 Because Bryan loved facts, I allowed him to dictate the books we got from the library.
 Non-fiction was usually the order of the day, and I didn’t push it; he was reading, and that was positive.
 But he also had the capacity to like – love – fiction; his foster carers had introduced him to Anne Fine and Dick King-Smith, both of whom captivated him.I was aware that he had a flicker of a fiction flame; I just needed to find the right story for him.